bcgov/design-research-guide/docs/find-participants.md

 # Find Participants

 The goal and questions of your research determines who and how many people you recruit.
-Recruitment takes time and is a key step in user research.
+Recruitment takes time and is a key step in design research.
 Don’t rush this process!

 ## Finding Participants